Queer News On Campus [QNOC] Articles Digest

 Disruption-free talk at Misericordia

-By Andrew M. Sede
+By Andrew M. Seder

 DALLAS TWP. – With a police officer keeping an eye over a standing-room-only crowd at the McGowan Room of Misericordia University's Bevevino Library, lecturer Keith Boykin spoke about the struggle for gay rights and acceptance in America.